 This spring in Prague I managed to visit their Toy Museum twice.
 The collection was put up beautifully in bright cases.
 Especially the fine porcelain or bisque dolls in original fine clothes and surroundings impressed me.

 Muzeum Hracek, Toy Museum in Prague.
-Toys from year 1900
+Toys from the year 1900

 In Denmark very little is left of toy museums. ” Olgas lyst ” in Copenhagen is a treasure to me.

 When I was in my twenties and thirties I had a much-appreciated hairdresser.

 He collected old dolls and a doll house was placed on a fireplace shelf in his shop.

 Then I immigrated to Sweden with my four children.
 I never intended to come back.
 I came back and realized that the shop was gone.
 No one to ask!

 As my interest for old toys grew I wanted to find every toy museum also in Denmark.
 I called the place and got an appointment to see the museum.
 First the voice sounded as he was too busy to open it for me, but a little later he asked:

 Arriving at “Olgas Lyst” I was overwhelmed to recognise Erik my old hairdresser.

 He had become ill from the chemistry in the hair products and had taken an early retirement.
 He had spent the first year making a replica of a huge dollhouse at the Danish National Museum called “Olgas Lyst”, which he often had gone to see in his childhood.